airbr/airbr/README.md

 I have a [website](https://morganwebdev.org).
 It has an RSS Feed and links to this GitHub profile.

-Also, it has an [About Me](https://www.morganwebdev.org/about/) section that is sort of like a CV or Resume.
+Also, it has an [About Me](https://www.morganwebdev.org/about/) section that has some links and info.